seqan/seqan3/doc/tutorial/pairwise_alignment/index.md

 with \ref aminoacid "aminoacids".
 You have already used the seqan3::nucleotide_scoring_scheme in the assignments before.
 The scoring scheme was default initialised which will result in using the [Hamming Distance](https://en.wikipedia.org/wiki/Hamming_distance).
 The scoring schemes can also be configured by either setting a \ref seqan3::scoring_scheme_base::set_simple_scheme "simple scheme" consisting of seqan3::match_score and seqan3::mismatch_score or by providing a \ref seqan3::scoring_scheme_base::set_custom_matrix "custom matrix".
-The amino acid scoring scheme can additionally be \ref seqan3::aminoacid_scoring_scheme::set_similarity_matrix "initialised" with a predefined substitution matrix that can be accessed via the seqan3::aminoacid_similarity_matrix enumeration class .
+The amino acid scoring scheme can additionally be \ref seqan3::aminoacid_scoring_scheme::set_similarity_matrix "initialised" with a predefined substitution matrix that can be accessed via the seqan3::aminoacid_similarity_matrix enumeration class.

 \snippet doc/tutorial/pairwise_alignment/configurations.cpp scoring_scheme

 \note You can also provide your own scoring scheme implementation if it models the seqan3::scoring_scheme_concept.

-Similar to the scoring scheme you can use the seqan3::gap_scheme to set the gap penalties used for the alignment computation.
-The default constructed seqan3::gap_scheme sets the score for a gap to `-1` and for a gap open to `0`.
+Similarly to the scoring scheme, you can use the seqan3::gap_scheme to set the gap penalties used for the alignment computation.
+The default constructed seqan3::gap_scheme sets the score for a gap to `-1` and for a gap opening to `0`.
 Note that the gap open score is added to the gap score when a gap is opened within the alignment computation.
 Therefore setting the gap open score to `0` disables affine gaps.
 You can pass a seqan3::gap_score and optionally a seqan3::gap_open_score object to initialise the scheme with custom gap penalties.
-The penalties can be changed later using the respective member functions seqan3::gap_scheme::set_linear or seqan3::gap_scheme::set_affine.
+The penalties can be changed later by using the respective member functions seqan3::gap_scheme::set_linear or seqan3::gap_scheme::set_affine.

 \attention SeqAn's alignment algorithm computes the maximal similarity score, thus the match score must be set to a